ZiluM/LMR_Seasonal/README.md

 ## Code Structure

 [./DA]: The main code for the data assimilation.
+Following `sub.sh`  and `*.yml` to run the data assimilation.

 [./LIM]: The code for the linear inverse model.

 [./slim]: The code for utilites.